-68 The native access control list mechanism of the OS.
+The native access control list mechanism of the OS.
 This normally limits access to non-native ACLs.
 For example, NTFS ACLs aren't completely accessible on Linux with ntfs-3g.

-69 extended attributes; key-value pairs attached to a file, mainly used by the OS.
+extended attributes; key-value pairs attached to a file, mainly used by the OS.
 This includes resource forks on Mac OS X.

-70 aka BSD flags.
+&lt;sup>54 aka BSD flags.
 The Linux set of flags is portable across platforms.
 The BSDs define additional flags.

-1 Only "nodump", "immutable", "compressed" and "append" are supported.
-Feature request #61865 for more flags.
+&lt;sup>1 Only "nodump", "immutable", "compressed" and "append" are supported.
+Feature request #618 for more flags.